abapic94/starter-hugo-research-group/content/authors/amar/_index.md

 ---
 # Display name
-title: Asst.
-Prof. Samir Hodžić, PhD
+title: Amar Bapić

 # Username (this should match the folder name)
 authors:
-- samir
+- amar

 # Is this the primary user of the site?
 superuser: false